Five Sports Nutrition Trends

 White paper – Game Changer: The next big thing in sports nutrition?

 In order to meet the needs of an increasingly mainstream audience which demands both convenience and great taste, it is often necessary to innovate new formats.
-Examples of innovative new products include Gifted Nutrition’s Ultimate Iso Whey, which helps speed up system recovery system in the post workout phase, and My Whey’s Matcha Green Tea Flavor protein drink.
+Examples of innovative new products include My Whey’s Matcha Green Tea Flavor protein drinks.

 What they have in common, along with a growing number of other innovative products for active consumers, is that they include Wellmune®.
 Scientifically proven, versatile, and on-trend, it is the perfect ingredient for rapidly evolving sports nutrition markets.